xuankimtran/docs-1/pages/katalon-analytics/docs/view-test-cases.md

 <img src="https://raw.githubusercontent.com/katalon-studio/docs-images/master/katalon-analytics/docs/view-test-cases/flaky-test-case.png" width=100% alt="flaky test cases">

-You can see the level details of flaky Test Cases here.
+You can see the details of flaky Test Cases here.

 Katalon TestOps allows you to investigate deeper into the context around flakiness occurrence to help you find the root cause and assist debugging over time.